yonatansverdlov/Over-squashing/README.md

 # Over-Squash

-## Description
+## Overview

+This repo contains code for the experimental part of the paper "FSW-GNN: A Bi-Lipschitz WL-Equivalent Graph Neural Network".

 Over-squashing is a phenomenon in Graph Neural Networks (GNNs) where information bottlenecks hinder effective message passing over long-range dependencies.
-This project implements mechanisms to mitigate over-squashing, improving GNN performance on tasks requiring deep relational reasoning.
+This project implements mechanisms to mitigate over-squashing, improving GNN performance on tasks requiring deep Networks.
 It is built using Python and deep learning frameworks, including **PyTorch** and **PyTorch Geometric**.

-## Installation for Over-Squashing and Transductive Learning
+## Installation

 To set up the project environment and install all necessary dependencies, follow these steps: